isomerpages/mol-services/_government-services/06e-family-finances.md

       <input type="checkbox" id="eligibility">
       <label class="tab-label" for="eligibility">How to Apply</label>
       <div class="tab-content">
   <p>DPS coverage is automatically extended to all Singaporeans and Permanent Residents (PRs) when a valid CPF working contribution is first made between 21 and 65 years old.
-You may check the status of your DPS coverage through your yearly CPF Statement of Account, or online through my cpf Online Services: Simply login via Singpass and select “My Messages”.</p>
+You may check the status of your DPS coverage through your yearly CPF Statement of Account, or online through <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/PortalServices/GetStarted">my cpf Online Services</a>.
+Simply log in via your Singpass and select “My Messages”.</p>
       <p>If you are 16 years old and above and have not been offered automatic coverage, you can apply to join DPS with <a target="_blank" href="https://www.greateasternlife.com/sg/en/personal-insurance/our-products/life-insurance/dependants-protection-scheme.html">Great Eastern Life</a> directly.</p>
       </div>
     </div>